barto-malachowski/Portfolio/README.md

 My name is Bartosz Małachowski.
 I am a tester with engineering knowledge.
 I started my path in the IT industry in 2021.
 I worked as an implementation consultant, and at the same time I was testing two mobile applications and a customer service portal for a catering company.

-Currently I'm working as Software Tester at Porta Capena.
-I am involved in project for creating soft for tracking vehicles and collecting articles and manage them to moment of creating invoices.
+I am currently working as a Software Tester at Porta Capena.
+I am involved in testing web and mobile applications.

 Currently I am focusing on developing my skills in Python.